The Real and The Abstract: Where is the difference?

 Begin with a normal day

 Every day we learn new things.
-Much of it in fact ends up disproving some of our earlier notions and we have come to accept this as a normal thing and a definite sign that we, the human race, is moving forward.
+Much of it, in fact, ends up disproving some of our earlier notions.
+We have come to accept this as a normal thing and a definite sign that we, the human race, is moving forward.
 Whatever we face that can't be explained away in a manner amicable to us (read male!), we just accept as basic tenets of our race.

 Are there, Differences?